Last updated: July 2026

 Approximate median home price: $587,565

 Coeur d’Alene is the best-known city in Kootenai County and one of the top relocation destinations in North Idaho.
-Buyers are drawn to it for lake lifestyle, downtown restaurants and shops, golf, parks, events, trails, and the broadest mix of neighborhoods and housing styles in the county.
+Buyers are drawn to it for lake lifestyle, downtown restaurants and shops, golf, parks, events, trails and the broadest mix of neighborhoods and housing styles in the county.

 This is often the best fit for buyers who want amenities and recreation in the same place.
-If your ideal move includes being closer to Lake Coeur d’Alene, a stronger sense of activity, and the most recognizable North Idaho lifestyle, Coeur d’Alene is usually where the search starts.
+If your ideal move includes being closer to Lake Coeur d’Alene, a stronger sense of activity and the most recognizable North Idaho lifestyle, Coeur d’Alene is usually where the search starts.

-Helpful links: Best Neighborhoods in Coeur d’Alene | Cost of Living in Coeur d’Alene
+Helpful links: Coeur d’Alene Community Guide | Coeur d’Alene Homes for Sale

 Post Falls